 Advancements in the field of oncology are rapidly changing the life expectancy of patients across many cancers.
 Therapeutic interventions are gradually shifting, from short intermittent cycles of cytotoxic drugs administered to large populations until progression or death, to the life-long chronic treatment of combinations of targeted and/or immunomodulating molecules in smaller populations.
 These advances raise several challenges in oncology drug development.
-The PhD will be performed in collaboration with AstraZeneca (AZ) and focuses on two specific challenges:

 1. Do pharmacometrics based dose findings beyond the Maximum Tolerated Dose (MTD), balancing longer-term efficacy and safety, provide a feasible and cost-effective approach to clinical drug development in oncology?